Spacial/csstuff/README.md

 - [Read with purpose: how to better understand and retain what you read](https://www.jotform.com/blog/reading-comprehension/)
 - [the-craft-of-selfteaching](https://github.com/selfteaching/the-craft-of-selfteaching): One has no future if one couldn't teach themself.
 - [Top Tips for a Successful Transition to a Postdoc Role](https://www.ptglab.com/news/blog/top-tips-for-a-successful-transition-to-a-postdoc-role/)
+- [CRediT](https://www.casrai.org/credit.html): CRediT (Contributor Roles Taxonomy) is high-level taxonomy, including 14 roles, that can be used to represent the roles typically played by contributors to scientific scholarly output.
+The roles describe each contributor’s specific contribution to the scholarly output.

 ### Writing